Easy Stovetop Cinnamon Sugar Candied Almonds

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

-One of our favorite vendors at the mall is one of those places that sells German roasted nuts.
-Their candied nuts are so good!
-But they’re also pretty pricey, especially for how quickly we can scarf them down.
+It’s one of those stands that sells German roasted nuts, and their candied nuts are just SO good!
+But they’re also pretty pricey, especially considering how quickly we can scarf them down.

-So I wanted to learn how to make something similar myself at home.
+So years ago, I set out to learn how to make something similar at home.

-Over the years, I’ve tried roasting candied nuts in the oven (which works fine as long as you don’t burn them, in which case you will be so sad).
-I’ve made them in the slow cooker before (which works really well, but takes several hours).
+I’ve tried roasting candied nuts in the oven (which works fine as long as you don’t burn them, in which case you will be so sad).
+I’ve also made them in the slow cooker before (which works really well, but takes several hours).

-A couple of years ago, I started making them on the stove top, and that is now my go-to method.
+But then I started making cinnamon sugar candied almonds on the stove top, and that is now my go-to method.
 Talk about easy!

 Best of all, it’s much less expensive to make your own candied nuts at home than it is to buy them already made.